Magnificent Djerdap Gorge, better known as the Iron Gates is the longest and the deepest gorge in Europe

 Built on a steep rocky bank over the river and was used until the Turks went away.
 It is considered one of the most picturesque and preserved medieval buildings.

 The name of the fortress and the modern town in its vicinity can be translated as the „Pigeon City” or the „Dove City” (golub, „pigeon”).
 The exact reason for the fortress’s name is not known and only the myths of the origin of the name exist.

 The most popular, but obviously also much later myth, is that of a beautiful Serbian girl named Golubana.
 A local Turkish Pasha fell in love with her, but she loved a young Serbian man and rejected all the proposals and expensive gifts from the Pasha.
 Angered, he took her down in a boat and either imprisoned her in the only cone-roofed tower or bound her to the rock above the river and left her there until she died.

-Due to its historical significance and exceptional architectural value, the Golubac fortress has proclaimed a monument of exceptional importance in 1979.
+Because of its historical significance and exceptional architectural value, the Golubac Fortress has proclaimed a monument of exceptional importance in 1979.

 2) Come to know the prehistoric culture of Lepenski Vir

 Lepenski Vir is one of the largest and most important prehistoric archeological sites.

 It is located on the right bank of the Danube in the Djerdap Gorge, 46 km from Golubac and 14.5 km from Donji Milanovac.
 The site was named after the Danube vortex.
 It was the center of one of the most important and complex cultures of prehistory.